-The U.S. non-resident withholding tax rate is generally 30 per cent.
-However, under the terms of the Canada-U.S. Income Tax Treaty (the "Treaty"), a Canadian resident individual will pay a lower withholding rate of 15 per cent on dividends, whereas interest payments are generally no longer subject to withholding tax.
+The U.S. non-resident withholding tax rate is generally 30%.
+However, under the terms of the Canada-U.S. Income Tax Treaty (the "Treaty"), a Canadian resident individual will pay a lower withholding rate of 15% on dividends, whereas interest payments are generally no longer subject to withholding tax.

-At BMO Financial Group, withholding taxes are remitted directly to the Internal Revenue Service (IRS).
-The amounts withheld are reflected on all client account statements and income tax slips.
-The dividends and interest received will be net of the U.S. withholding taxes paid (if any), and no further remittance to the U.S. government is generally required.
+Withholding taxes are remitted to the U.S. government by BMO Nesbitt Burns.
+The amounts withheld are reflected on all account statements and income tax slips.
+The dividends and interest you receive will be net of the U.S. withholding taxes paid (if any) and no further remittance to the U.S. government is generally required on your part.